-- First, it describes a common vision, and reviews our history and heritage Chapters 1 and 2. - Then it assesses our strengths and challenges, establishes goals, and proposes objectives we should set to reach those goals - Chapters 3, 4, and 5. - In Chapter 6, the plan charts a detailed agenda with specific targets to help measure our progress over the next four years. - And finally, in Chapter 7, there is a list of planning resources and information on how to give us your comments throughout the life of this plan.
+- First, it describes a common vision, and reviews our history and heritage - Chapters 1 and 2. - Then it assesses our strengths and challenges, establishes goals, and proposes objectives we should set to reach those goals Chapters 3, 4, and 5.
+Chapter 3 also includes fundamentals on historic preservation laws (page 48), the duties of preservation officials (page 50), and a list of partner organizations (page 51). - In Chapter 6, the plan charts a detailed implementation agenda with specific targets to help measure our progress over the next four years. - And finally, in Chapter 7, there are lists of planning resources, website links, and acronyms used in this document.
+The chapter also gives information on how to give us your comments throughout the life of this plan.
 Your thoughts, suggestions, observations, and participation are needed as we move forward together.